ConnorMcCranie/DnD/for_dm/items/all_items/all_items_poems.md

 <div style="page-break-after:always">&nbsp;</div>

-Poem describing Corvine Corset found in Archive of Auxillary Attunement:
+Poem describing Corvine Corset found in Archive of Auxiliary Attunement:

 > In realms where magic weaves its strand,
 >